Non-Commutative Geometry, Categories and Quantum Physics: Categories in Non-Commutative Geometry.

 In the special case of commutative full strict $n$-\cs-categories, we develope a spectral Gel'fand theorem in term of $n$-spaceoids i.e.~rank-one $n$-\cs-Fell bundles over a ``particular'' $n$-$*$-category (that is given by the direct product of the diagonal equivalence relation of a compact Hausdorff space and the quotient $n$-$*$-category $\Cs/\Cs$ of an $n$-\cs-category $\Cs$).

-\begin{itemize} \item[$\looparrowright$] Unfortunately our definition is for now limited to the case of strict higher \cs-categories.
-Of course, as always the case in higher category theory, an even more interesting problem will be the characterization of suitable axioms for ``weak higher \cs-categories''.
-This is one of the main obstacles in the development of a full categorification of the notion of spectral triple and of A.~Connes non-commutative geometry. \item[$\looparrowright$] Note that several examples and definitions of 2-\cs-categories are already available in the literature (see for example R.~Longo-J.~Roberts~\cite{LR} and P.~Zito~\cite{Z}).
-In general such cases will not exactly fit with the strict version of our axioms for $n$-\cs-categories.
-Actually we expect to have a complete hierarchy of definitions of higher \cs-categories depending on the ``depth'' at which some axioms are required to be satisfied (i.e.~some properties can be required to hold only for $p$-arrows with $p$ higher that a certain depth). \item[$\looparrowright$] In our work, we define (Hilbert \cs) modules over strict $n$-\cs-categories and in this way we can provide interesting definitions of $n$-Hilbert spaces and start a development of ``higher functional analysis''. \end{itemize}
+\begin{itemize} \item[$\looparrowright$] Unfortunately our definition is for now limited to the case of strict higher \hbox{\cs-cat}\-egories.
+Of course, as always the case in higher category theory, an even more interesting problem will be the characterization of suitable axioms for ``weak higher \cs-categories''.\footnote{For the purpose of the development of a notion of ``weak C*-algebra'' (where the usual axioms for product, identity and involution are expected to hold only up to isomorphism) it is interesting to consider the recent work by P.~Bouwknegt-K.~Hannabuss-V.~Mathai~\cite{BHM}, where ``C*-algebras'' with a strictly non-associative product are defined as objects internal to suitable monoidal dagger categories.} This is one of the main obstacles in the development of a full categorification of the notion of spectral triple and of A.~Connes non-commutative geometry. \item[$\looparrowright$] Note that several examples and definitions of 2-\cs-categories are already available in the literature (see for example R.~Longo-J.~Roberts~\cite{LR} and P.~Zito~\cite{Z}).
+In general such cases will not exactly fit with the strict version of our axioms for \hbox{$n$-\cs-cat}egories.
+Actually we expect to have a complete hierarchy of definitions of higher \cs-categories depending on the ``depth'' at which some axioms are required to be satisfied (i.e.~some properties can be required to hold only for $p$-arrows with $p$ higher than a certain depth). \item[$\looparrowright$] In our work, we define (Hilbert \cs-)modules over strict $n$-\cs-categories and in this way we can provide interesting definitions of $n$-Hilbert spaces and start a development of ``higher functional analysis''.
+Extremely interesting for us will be to understand the relation with categorified notions of higher vector and Hilbert spaces developed by M.~Kapranov- V.~Voevodsky~\cite{KV}, J.~Baez-A.~Crans~\cite{Ba0,BC}, J.~Elgueta~\cite{E} and J.~Morton~\cite{Mor3,Mor4}. \end{itemize}